ermalaliraj/ejbconcurrency/README.md

 - `SLSB` is _safe_ in sense that container guarantees only one thread at time can execute a **single instance**.
 SPEC do not mention that the same method will be called only from 1 instance at time. (controversal answers about this)
 - `EntityManager` is reliable.
 With the default isolation level is enough to avoid data inconsistent.
 - Nice to see how to change isolation level and find an extreme case when needed.
 Even if from **SPEC 13.3.2** "_Isolation Levels Therefore, the EJB architecture does not define an API for managing isolation levels._"
 - A "copy" of `EnityManager` is injected to each `SLBS` instances by the container.
-Afterwards it is the `EntityManager` who is responsible for data consistency.
+Afterwards it is the `EntityManager` responsible for data consistency.

 # See